Will He Get the Discovery He Seeks

-The NFLPA also presents another argument regarding damages that doesn’t have clear precedent.
+The NFLPA also presents another argument regarding damages that don’t have clear precedent.

 If the court should view Johnson’s LMRDA claim from a damages or injury perspective, this could be troublesome for Johnson.
 His obvious injuries were tied to the LMRA claim, seeking to overturn his suspension, which of course, involved monetary damage in the way of lost wages.
 Courts have often viewed injuries monetarily, dismissing less tangible forms of injury.
 Johnson is also asking for additional damages with some case law to support.
 It’s unclear how Judge Sullivan will view the arguments.